Welcome to North Tama

 North Tama's TLC team created three new positions for the 2016-2017 school year.
 We will be utilizing a Student Success Coach (Judy Boerm), an Instructional Coach (Susan Johnson), and Seven Model Teachers (Becky Adams, Levi LaRue, Connie Courbat, Amy Lidgett, Kristi Martin, Lisa Chizek, and Vonna Watson.
 As a team, the teachers, staff, teacher leaders at North Tama will be able to take students from where they are to where they need to be.

 The team put together a video to explain a little more about the TLC program at North Tama:

-	There will be no school on Monday, October 10.
-Staff will be in an all day inservice.
+There will be no school for students on Monday, January 9.
+Staff will spend the day in Professional Development meetings.

 SCHOOL BOARD MEETING